Portrait of Winston Churchill (Sutherland): Reception

 Lady Spencer-Churchill viewed the completed portrait on 20 November 1954 and took a photograph back to her husband.
 It was his first view of the work and he was deeply upset.
 He described it to Lord Moran as "filthy" and "malignant", and complained that it made him "look like a down-and-out drunk who has been picked out of the gutter in the Strand."
 Churchill also declared, "It makes me look as if I were straining a stool" (that is, defecating with difficulty).
 With ten days remaining, he sent a note to Sutherland stating that "the painting, however masterly in execution, is not suitable" and declared that the ceremony would go ahead without it.
 In response, Sutherland maintained that he painted the Prime Minister as he truly saw him and that the depiction was an honest and realistic representation.
 Conservative MP Charles Doughty persuaded Churchill that the presentation had to go ahead to avoid offending the members of Parliament who financed it.

 The presentation ceremony at Westminster Hall was recorded by the BBC.
 In his acceptance speech, Churchill remarked on the unprecedented honour shown to him and described the painting (in a remark often considered a backhanded compliment) as "a remarkable example of modern art", combining "force and candour".
 Other reactions were mixed; some critics praised the strength of its likeness, but others condemned it as a disgrace.
 While Aneurin Bevan (a Labour MP and one of Churchill's critics) called it "a beautiful work", Lord Hailsham (a Conservative colleague and friend) called it "disgusting".

+Hans Juda (husband of Elsbeth Juda whose Churchill photographs Sutherland had worked from) offered to take the painting, but after two days in the Judas' London house, it was sent back to Chartwell; it is surmised that Churchill felt guilty about giving it away.